dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 - Complete 15 minute Intro to Git
 - Setting Up Git On Your Computer
 - Learn Basic Unix Directory Commands
+    - Basics
+    - Example
-- Create a Local Repository and Push a Simple Text File
+- Create a Local Repository and Push a Simple Text File to GitHub
     - 1. Create a Local Repository
     - 2. Create an Online Repository on Github
     - 3. Create a Simple Text File